ejolly/svelteturk/docs/settings.md

 ## Svelte Data Storage

-The first time you launch SvelteTurk, it will create a folder called `svelteturk` in your home directory (e.g. `~/svelteturk` on macOS).
+The first time you launch SvelteTurk, it will create a folder called `svelteturk` in your `$HOME` directory (i.e. `~/svelteturk` on macOS).
 This folder contains all the configuration files and data that SvelteTurk stores.
 On subsequent startups, SvelteTurk will load files from this directory.

 | File/Folder Name  | Can you Read/Write outside of SvelteTurk without breaking something? | Description                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | ----------------- | -------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |